BabelEdit makes use of external machine translation services to speed up your translation process. Currently, the following services are supported:

 BabelEdit keeps track of amount of translations used.
 A quota is included in every license — even the trial license gets a small quota for exploring the feature.
-You can use the feature as long as the quota is not reached.
+You can use the feature as long as the quota is not depleted.
 After that you can extend the quota by purchasing a machine translation package.

-The translation quota is calculated in characters of the primary language
+The translation quota is calculated in characters of the primary language used for the

 Hello World! counts as 12 characters.
 The number of characters in

 the result does not matter.